Supxr/qa-portfolio/Test-Cases/SauceDemo/3-Shopping-Cart/TC_SD25_CONTINUE_SHOPPING.md

-# Test Case: Returning to the main products page from the shopping cart page.
+# Test Case: Returning to the main products page from the shopping cart page

 **Test Case ID:** TC_SD_25<br>
 **Test Objectives:** To verify that the user is able to click the `Continue Shopping` button in the shopping cart page in order to return to the main products page.<br>